 His usually jovial dark and sharp eyes now were brimming with deep empathy.
 “I’m so sorry for your lost, Lara.”

 “Thank you.”
 Lara said.
 It was the same word she had to say over and over again when people and her friends showed their condolence to her.
-She couldn’t find another word besides ‘thank you’ or ‘I’m fine’.
+She could not find another word besides ‘thank you’ or ‘I’m fine’.

 “Of course, P.” Lara nodded then saw the next person approached her.
-He was the most reserved, remote human she’d ever encountered.
+He was the most reserved, remote human she had ever encountered.
 Blake Wyndham.

 His boyish handsome face was unreadable when he only stood mutely behind Phoenix.
 He had almost the same height like his friends but not his character.
-Lara always thought that Blake didn’t really care about other people’s business.
-He had his own mindset and didn’t bother about others.
+Lara always thought that Blake did not really care about other people’s business.
+He had his own mindset and did not bother about others.
 Yet, today it showed differently.